 Omelet pans are frying pans with shallow, steeply sloping sides that allow an omelet being cooked to be rolled against the sides, and when it’s finished, to slide out easily.

 Classic omelet pans

 An omelet pan has a flat bottom, a long handle, and will be anywhere from 15 to 25 cm (6 to 10 inches ) wide.
 They have thick bottoms for even heat.

-You can also get folding Omelet Pans.
+You can also get folding omelet pans.
 They consist of two half rounds, hinged in the middle.
 You heat it on the burner, and fill each side with egg mixture, and let it cook a bit.
 Then, scatter any filling ingredients on top of one side or the other, and cook more.
 Then, fold the pan to bring the two halves together, making an omelet with a filling in it.
-It creates half-moon shaped omelets.
+It creates perfect half-moon shaped omelets.

-Purists are scandalized by cooking an omelet in such a folding pan; they say it makes an egg sandwich, not an omelet.
+Purists are scandalized that such folding pans for omelets even exist; they say it makes an egg sandwich, not an omelet.